Robert F. Kennedy Bridge: Highway construction

+Bridge traffic and modifications

 The Triborough Bridge Authority was headquartered in an administration building adjacent to the Manhattan span's toll plaza, where by 1940, it controlled the operation of all toll bridges located entirely within New York City.
-An additional bridge between the Bronx and Queens, the Bronx–Whitestone Bridge, was opened in April 1939.
-However, the Triborough Bridge did not see any initial decline in traffic, likely because both spans were heavily used during the World's Fair.
+Though the Bronx–Whitestone Bridge between the Bronx and Queens opened in April 1939, the Triborough Bridge did not see any initial decline in traffic, likely because both spans were heavily used during the World's Fair.
 Soon after, vehicle rationing caused by the onset of World War II resulted in a decline in traffic at crossings operated by the TBA including the Triborough Bridge.
 Still, by 1940, the Triborough Bridge was the most profitable crossing operated by the TBA.
+The New York Times, describing the bridge as "generally recognized as a monument to engineering ingenuity", attributed the bridge's popularity to the design of its three spans.
+In 1941, one of the lift span's original gates was removed after a motorist damaged it.

-The TBA became the Triborough Bridge and Tunnel Authority (TBTA) in 1946 after it took over the construction of the Queens–Midtown Tunnel and Brooklyn–Battery Tunnel, though TBTA operations continued to be managed from the Triborough Bridge.
+Traffic decreased significantly during the war, declining to 5.1 million vehicles in 1943, though traffic counts again increased afterward.
+The TBA became the Triborough Bridge and Tunnel Authority (TBTA) in 1946, though TBTA operations continued to be managed from the Triborough Bridge.
+The bridge was repainted for the first time in September 1946 for $600,000.
+The bridge recorded over 100 million total vehicles in its first decade of operation.
+By 1951, the bridge accommodated 29.4 million vehicles a year, more than any other toll road in the U.S.; the TBTA claimed in early 1952 that the bridge was the busiest toll road in the world.

-Years after the Triborough Bridge's opening, Moses continued expanding the system of highways in the New York City area, including arteries that led to the Triborough Bridge.
-Construction on the Brooklyn-Queens Expressway in Queens—between the Grand Central Parkway interchange, just east of the Triborough Bridge, and the Kosciuszko Bridge at the Brooklyn border—was underway by the late 1940s.
-In addition, Moses wanted to build an elevated expressway atop Bruckner Boulevard.
-In 1956, the New York City Planning Commission approved the upgrade of Bruckner Boulevard between the Triborough Bridge and the Bruckner Interchange to a grade-separated expressway as part of the Interstate Highway System.
-The entire Bruckner Expressway except for the Bruckner Interchange opened in 1962, while the entire Brooklyn-Queens Expressway was completed in 1964.
-Both segments became part of I-278, as did the Queens and Bronx spans of the Triborough Bridge.

-Later history